-On Windows hosts, this mode requires Npcap to be installed with WinPcap API-compatible Mode enabled (or use another WinPcap-compatible driver), or the correct permissions to be set for accessing pcap on Linux or bpf on macOS hosts.
+This mode requires Npcap (or another WinPcap-compatible driver) to be installed on the host.
 Only wired Ethernet network connections are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated card's MAC address.